 Due to recent system upgrades, a majority of our electronic resources now only require CAS-authentication.
 However, select databases still require the use of the Yale VPN when users are off-campus, as indicated by this icon: .
-These databases include, but are not limited to: Capital IQ, S&P RatingsDirect, Thomson One, and Vault Career Insider.
+These databases include Capital IQ and S&P RatingsDirect,

 This guide is designed to help you research companies and industries using sources that will help give you insight into company strategy.
 There are more places to look than 10-Ks and annual reports.
 Try using these different types of resources to glean insight into strategic and environmental issues that are relevant to your company or industry of interest.

 Not sure where to start?
 Think about who would have an interest in the information you are looking for.
 Other companies?
 Investors?
 Governments?
 Suppliers?
 Understanding who might benefit from information can help you figure out where to look.

 The best research draws from and compares multiple sources.
 This doesn't mean you have to find every report, but compare a few!

 Be smart!
 Remember, even (especially!) the most seemingly unbiased reports and associations can have motives.
 Numbers are numbers, but always be mindful of agendas, presentation, and whether or not information is reliably sourced.